MarkHedleyJones/markhedleyjones.github.io/docs/_posts/2023-11-12-note-wait-until-command.md

 title:  "Execute a bash command at a specific time"
 date:   2023-11-12
 permalink: /notes/execute-bash-command-at-specific-time
+description: "- schedule your bash command with this trick"
 ---

 The following bash function, when entered into your ~/.bashrc file, will allow you to execute a command at a specific time.